 The Lunula Cold Laser is the fastest growing laser to treat fungal nail infections and has had fantastic results in clinical trials, with 37% of patients seeing a healthy nail growing in just 6 months.

 Unlike thermal lasers which destroy fungal spore using heat alone, the Lunula Cold Laser uses photo-chemistry.
-This makes it both a quick and pain-free experience for most patients.
+This makes it both a quick and comfortable experience for most patients*.

 Treatments take around 12 minutes per foot, allowing you to easily fit in an appointment into your busy schedule.
 There is usually no downtime and no side effects associated with this treatment.

 |All laser fungal procedures are carried out by highly qualified aestheticians.|